jayden-sudo/UnsupportedAssetRefund/README.md

 To address this challenge, we introduce AxiomRepl.
 By proving to `SomeProtocol` that a user has made an unsupported token transfer, AxiomRepl allows the user to retrieve the corresponding assets.

 For supported tokens (like `allowedToken`), if users accidentally deposit assets outside the `deposit()` function, the retrieval process might be more intricate.
-A possible scenario involves User A staking tokens as collateral for a retrieval claim, with a 1-day challenge window.
-If, within this period, User B (or any user) can provide a zero-knowledge proof (zk-proof) that User A's deposit transaction contains the `event Deposit(address indexed user, uint256 amount)`, it implies User A acted dishonestly.
-As a result, User B receives all of User A's collateral.
+A possible scenario involves user Alice staking tokens as collateral for a retrieval claim, with a 1-day challenge window.
+If, within this period, user Bob (or any user) can provide a zero-knowledge proof that User Alice's deposit transaction contains the `event Deposit(address indexed user, uint256 amount)`, it implies user Alice acted dishonestly.
+As a result, user Bob receives all of user Alice's collateral.
 Given the complexity of this scenario, we don't plan to include it in the current demo.

 ## Code Structure